FlorianDavidZeiser/data-center-guardian/README.md

 - detect and contain fires
 - cool overheated racks
 - repair damaged infrastructure
 - keep the overall system from failing

 Survive as many waves as you can.
 Your score is stored locally so you can challenge yourself or others on the same machine.

 ## Features

-- Browser-based game, no install required
+- Browser-based game, no installation required
-- Wave based difficulty curve
+- Wave-based difficulty curve
 - Score system and local leaderboard
 - Embedded original soundtrack (MP3)
 - Multiple tools for suppression, cooling and repair